thibaut-lemoine/thibaut-lemoine.github.io/research.md

     Thibaut Lemoine (2022). <a href="https://arxiv.org/abs/2211.06955">Determinantal point processes associated with Bergman kernels: construction and limit theorems</a>
   </li>
   <li>
     Antoine Dahlqvist, Thibaut Lemoine (2022). <a href="https://arxiv.org/abs/2201.05886">Large N limit of the Yang-Mills measure on compact surfaces II: Makeenko-Migdal equations and planar master field</a>.
-Accepted in Forum of Mathematics, Sigma.
+Accepted in <b>Forum of Mathematics, Sigma</b>.
   </li>
 </ul>